shinichiroando/sashimi-c/README.md

     = sh.subhalo_properties_calc(M0)
 ```

-For inputs and outputs of this function, see its documentaion.
+For inputs and outputs of this function, see its documentation.
 For reference, it is:

 ```
 -----
 Input
 -----
-M0: Mass of the host halo defined as M_{200} (200 times critial density) at *z = 0*.
+M0: Mass of the host halo defined as M_{200} (200 times critical density) at *z = 0*.
     Note that this is *not* the host mass at the given redshift!
 It can be obtained via Mzi(M0,redshift).
 If you want to give this parameter as the mass at the given redshift, then turn 'M0_at_redshift' parameter on (see below).